SDpower/fancontrol/README.md

 ## What is being currently worked on?
 - Changing fan speed
 - (Interactive(?))
 Interface for usage by other programs (e.g. GUIs)

+## What may come?
+- Makefile
+- AUR Repo